Testing apps

 Validated accuracy indicates the percent of automated classes or fields that match the ground truth dataset.
 A higher validated accuracy means that results are both valid, as measured by validation rules, and accurate, as measured by ground truth values.

-Raw accuracy indicates the percent of fields that match corresponding ground truth values.
-This metric measures extraction accuracy only, without factoring in validations.
+Raw accuracy indicates the percent of classes or fields that match corresponding ground truth values.
+This metric measures classification or extraction accuracy only, without factoring in validations.
 Raw accuracy is particularly helpful when it differs significantly in either direction from automation rate.
 For example, if automation rate is low but raw accuracy is high, this suggests accurate run results but overly strict validation rules.

 Was this page helpful?